-- The New York Stock Exchange, ARCA and MKT
+- The New York Stock Exchange, ARCA, NYSE American and NYSE National

-Market Regulation also monitors trading activity in more than 2.5 million individual fixed-income securities, including corporate bonds, municipal securities and mortgage-backed securities, for potential manipulative activity and to ensure investors receive fair prices.
+Market Regulation also monitors trading activity in more than 2.5 million individual fixed-income securities, including corporate bonds, municipal securities, mortgage-backed securities and Treasury securities, for potential manipulative activity and to ensure investors receive fair prices.

 Market Regulation Topics

 Each year FINRA publishes its regulatory and exam priorities to highlight significant risks and issues that could adversely affect investors and market integrity in the coming year.

 Targeted Exam Letters